Vaginal Breech Birth Revolution

 Vaginal Breech Birth Awareness

 There are excellent sources of information on breech vaginal birth.
 There are unfortunate examples, too, like hands on, or training videos where improper understanding of the breech cardinal movements leave the video mismatched to reality (more on that later).
-As I learn, I have chosen the bias of upright and hands-off due to wonderful statistics which you hear at international breech conferences with upright breech birth care providers.
+Louwen and Rietter’s study (soon to be published) on upright and hands-off gives statistics far improved over those resulting from lithotomy position and partial breech extraction, the western norm.
 Sadly, getting those stats published doesn’t seem to fit with American goals in obstetrics.
-Here’s where to go to find best practice information:
+So meanwhile, here’s where to go to find best practice information:

 - Read the AIMS website for Mary Cronk’s article on physiologic breech birth, Keep Your Hands Off the Breech, and MIDIRS for Jane Evans’ two articles on breech cardinal movements and spontaneous maternal movement to birth the breech head in the 2012 February and March issues of Essentially MIDIRS.
 This is essential breech knowledge for all baby catchers.